Current/Past Awards & Recognitions

 If your child is facing a criminal charge of DWI/DUI, or one relating to an accident, call the experienced attorneys at Gerald Miller, P.A. today to set up a free consultation.
 These charges are very serious and can affect your child for years to come.
 The attorneys at Gerald Miller, P.A. will take the time to sit down with you and your family and figure out the best strategy for this difficult situation.

-How We Make A Difference For You
+Our Minneapolis Law Firm Will Make A Difference For You

-See What Our Minnesota Clients Say
+Discover What Our Minnesota Clients Are Saying

-Proven Lawyers, Proven Results
+Proven Lawyers Delivering Proven Results

 State V. A.D.